simonjd16/machine_learning/Final Project.md

 ## 5. What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?  [relevant rubric item: “validation strategy”]

+In relation to machine learning, validation is a way to gauge how your algorithm is performing which is all based on how well you trained it.
+As we have seen in various examples throughout the machine learning course, the most common mistake is to test to algorithm on the same data that was used to train it.
+To ensure that was not the case within this project, we split the data into a training and testing data set with 70% being training data and 30% being testing data.
+This was undertaken using train_test_split and setting the test_size=0.3.

+While training and testing my algorithm, I used the tester.py to get a view on how my chosen algorithm was performing and validate my analysis.
+This was achieved in part using StratifiedShuffleSplit.
+The tester.py file also allowed me to validate the performance during tuning and ended up giving me the results I have detailed earlier.

 ## 6. Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]